gezish/Tenacious-_International_Readiness_Program/Week_1/README.md

 # 🛍️ AI Shopping Assistant MVP

-A personalized e-commerce shopping assistant built with **LangChain + OpenAI GPT-4** that helps customers find and purchase products through natural conversation.
+A personalized e-commerce shopping assistant built with **LangChain + OpenAI GPT-4** (or local LLMs like Ollama) that helps customers find and purchase products through natural conversation.

 ## 🎯 Use Case